rabin-nyaundi/rabin-nyaundi/README.md

 ## Hi there 👋, I'm Rabin

-I'm a passionate Software Engineer focused on building tech solutions to empower businesses, an active contributor to open-source projects.
+I'm a Software Engineer focused on building solutions to empower businesses, an active contributor to open-source projects.
 Some technologies I enjoy working with include Python FastAPI, Django, JavaScript, React and NextJs, Golang, and PHP.

 - 🌱 I’m currently building full-stack application using FastAPI, NextJS, and React Native.
 -  💬 Ask me about anything related to fullstack Python/JavaScript/Go, Django/React/NextJS and Docker